Okarisu/ImageClassification/ImageClassification/README.md

 ### Workflow
 This program composes several modules that are to be used in specific order:

-- creating filesystem and downloading Tensorflow model
+- creating filesystem and downloading inception model
 - renaming the training images
 - assigning tags to the images
 - training the model